 Cancer starts when cells in the body change (mutate) and grow out of control.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and die when your body doesn't need them.
+Normal cells grow when your body needs them.
+They die when your body doesn't need them.
 Cancer cells grow even though your body doesn’t need them.
-In most types of cancer, the abnormal cells grow to form a lump or mass called a tumor.
+In most types of cancer, the abnormal cells grow to form a lump or a mass called a tumor.

-Leukemia cells seldom form tumors, but they can travel with the blood all over the body.
+It's rare for leukemia cells to form tumors.
+But they can travel in the blood all through the body.
 This means leukemia can affect organs all over the body.

 Two types of white blood cells can turn into leukemia:

-Lymphoid cells (lymphocytes).
+Lymphoid cells or lymphocytes.
 This is called lymphocytic or lymphoblastic leukemia.

-Myeloid cells (myelocytes).
+Myeloid cells or myelocytes.
 This is called myeloid or myelogenous leukemia.

-Acute myeloid leukemia (AML) is a type of leukemia that starts in very early or immature forms of white blood cells called myeloblasts (or blasts for short).
+Acute myeloid leukemia (AML) is a fast-growing leukemia that starts in very immature forms of white blood cells (WBCs) called myeloblasts (or blasts for short).
 It’s also known as acute myelogenous leukemia.
-In some cases, the leukemia cells start in early red blood cells called megakaryocytes.

 M0.
 This is undifferentiated AML.